HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

 In terms of the inner pages, `ListItem` was the most popular schema type in 2024, representing 30% of mobile and 31% of desktop URLs.
-It stands to reason there would be more listing pages than "leaf” pages, such as product, event, or article pages (although `Article` schema was the 12th most popular type).
+It stands to reason there would be more listing pages than "leaf" pages, such as product, event, or article pages (although `Article` schema was the 12th most popular type).

 `BreadcrumbList` was the second most popular schema type.
 That was to be expected since one would be more likely to show a breadcrumb on an inner page.